 5%

 This portfolio reduces Bitcoin dominance to capture more altcoin volatility during growth phases.
-According to historical data from ainvest research, during Altcoin Seasons, 75% of top 50 altcoins outperform Bitcoin over 90-day periods.
+During Altcoin Seasons, 75% of top 50 altcoins historically outperform Bitcoin over 90-day periods.
 However, this same structure can lead to devastating drawdowns during Bitcoin Seasons.

 How to Rebalance Your Crypto Portfolio